pady7/UFOs/README.md

 The final result was the working website that allowed for five different categories to filter the data: date, city, state, country, and shape of the UFO.

+To access the webpage you can click here: https://pady7.github.io/UFOs/

 * The website displays the data in the form of a well structured table with UFO's sighting date, city, state, country, shape, duration, and additional comments.